Matthew Lesh

 About Matthew

-Before joining the IEA, Matthew was the Head of Research at the Adam Smith Institute and a Research Fellow at the Institute of Public Affairs (Australia), where he authored of Democracy in a Divided Australia (2018).
+Before joining Freshwater, Matthew was Director of Public Policy and Communications at the Institute of Economic Affairs, the Head of Research at the Adam Smith Institute and a Research Fellow at the Institute of Public Affairs (Australia), where he authored of Democracy in a Divided Australia (2018).
 He has also worked for Australian politicians in digital communications and founded a mobile application development start-up.

 Matthew graduated with First Class Honours from the University of Melbourne with a Bachelor of Arts (Degree with Honours) and completed a Masters in Public Policy and Administration at the London School of Economics, where he received the Peter Self Prize for Best Overall Result.